PTC-Education/Predictive-Maintenance-Demonstrator/README.md

-# UNDER DEVELOPMENT, DOCUMENTATION WILL BE COMPLETED SOON
+# UNDER DEVELOPMENT, DOCUMENTATION AND FINAL VERSION OF SCRIPTS WILL BE ADDED SOON

 # Predictive-Maintenance-Demonstrator
 Includes the software and tutorials for the Predictive Maintenance Demonstrator project.